Priw8/priw8.github.io/content/patches/prac.md

 - Sometimes, the difficulty resets to normal.
 This will be fixed.
 * In case of encountering a bug that's not on the list, report it to Priw8#9873

+**Note:** due to hard disk failure, it will take a bit longer than expected to fix bugs.
 Download here: [th17prac1.0.zip](/files/th17prac1.0.zip)